What if you could touch a sunset?

 Our Journey

 The development of our process was made possible by a generous grant from the Andy Warhol Foundation for Visual Art and the Redline Contemporary Art Center of Denver.
-Our work made its debut at the National Federation of the Blind’s national convention in July 2024, the largest gathering of blind and low vision individuals in the United States.
+Initial versions of the process only extracted light from the image, but resonated well with our viewers.
+We wanted more, and our 2.0 version of the extraction process has doubled the output resolution of our prints and allows us to create up to 10 distinct layers in the height map of our compositions.

 Join us in our journey to make art accessible for all.